Home Modifications Home Charging Indicator

 Home Charging Indicator

-I wanted a simple indicator so we could quickly see the charging cable was plugged in or not, without having to go out to the garage.
+I wanted a simple indicator so we could quickly see whether the charging cable was plugged in or not, without having to go out to the garage.
 While the phone app works great, the phone is often charging and not quickly available while I’m in my house.
 With my charge cable indicator, it tells me at a glance if the cable is off the hook, and likely connected.
 As a bonus, it keeps the cable coiled nicely and holds the connector end when not in use.
-The display fits in a standard decora switch/outlet box.
+The display fits in a standard Decora switch/outlet box.
+(Jul-2024 update)

 There are three states: